saghul/evergreen/docs/patcher.rst

 .. py:function:: is_patched(module)

     Returns true if the given module is currently monkeypatched, false otherwise.
-    *Module* can be either the module object ot its name.
+    *Module* can be either the module object or its name.

 .. py:function:: import_patched(module, **additional_modules)